JuanMartinCoder/Real-Time_ServerHealth_Monitor/README.md

-# Server Health Monitor
+# Real-Time Server Health Monitor

 ![imagen](https://github.com/user-attachments/assets/19ab0608-8de0-47fe-8914-6e364ea147d1)

-The idea of this project is to get info about a server's hardware to future monitoring
+The idea of this project is to get info about a server's hardware in real time to future monitoring.

 ## Techonologies Used
 - Go